Action is the primary key: a categorical framework for episodic memories and logical reasoning

 Consider arrows from actions to their timestamps and assume there is an order relation between a pair of timestamps when there is a causal relationship between the corresponding actions.
 Figure \ref{time_cause} depicts an e-log and functors into s-logs.
 In this e-log, composites of arrows are commutative as follow:

 and

-Where $f$ and $g$ are the ``\textit{cause-S}" and ``\textit{cause-N}" arrows, respectively, $t_a$, $t_b$, and $t_c$ are arrows from actions to their timestamps, and $o_{ac}$ and $o_{ab}$ are arrows of the order relation between the timestamps that point from the future to the past.
+Where $f$ and $g$ are the ``\textit{cause}" and ``\textit{effect}" arrows, respectively, $t_a$, $t_b$, and $t_c$ are arrows from actions to their timestamps, and $o_{ac}$ and $o_{ab}$ are arrows of the order relation between the timestamps that point from the future to the past.
 There is no causal relation between ``B" and ``C," hence the temporal order between them can be swapped.
 Conversely, the temporal order between ``A" and the others cannot be swapped.
 A consistent functor preserves the commutative relations in eqs. (\ref{timeorder1}) and (\ref{timeorder2}).
-The aforementioned functor evaluations based on eqs. (\ref{S_new}) and (\ref{N_new}) automatically satisfy temporal order consistency.
+The aforementioned functor evaluations based on eqs. (\ref{S_new}) and (\ref{N_new}) automatically satisfy consistency of temporal order.

-The timestamps may consist of starting-times and ending-times, enabling additional evaluations.
-There are variations in the temporal orders between their starting-times $T_{start}$ and their ending-times $T_{end}$.
-Figure \ref{timeorder} depicts these variations.
-Vendler\cite{Vendler1967} classified verbs into four groups according to their time dependences.
-This classification aids in functor evaluation.
-Table \ref{timeordertable} illustrates the typing of Vendler's groups in relation to their starting and ending times.
+In realistic episodic memories, very few timestamps are recorded but limited information of temporal orders between actions are recorded.
+However, such temporal orders are important factors for logical reasoning.
+A set of temporal order information forms preorder, and a preorder is a category: t-logs.
+A t-log is an independent category, and it can be expressed as a sparse Boolean matrix $O_t$.
+If an action $i$ precede another action $j$ or they act in the same time, the $ij$-th entry is 1, i.e., $O_{tij} = 1$.
+A pair of trivial causal-relationship are identified as its corresponding entries are $1$, namely, $O_{tij} = O_{tji} = 1$.
+Evaluation can be done by comparing the transformed temporal order $P_S O_t P_S^T$ and the temporal order in the s-log $\acute{O}_t$.